 I mentioned last week that there are four “places” from which you can build relationships with college admissions officers, professors, alumni, and administrators.
-These were:

 1) College tours.
 Some Regional admissions reps will be willing to meet face-to-face with students.
 JHU, for example, has admissions officers who offer admission interviews.